OrrMatzkin/OOP-Ex5-Simplified-java-Verifier/README.md

 This program was designed and created by Aviram Aloni and Orr Matzkin, as part of The Hebrew University of Jerusalem's *'Introduction to Object-Oriented Programming'* course.

-The verifier (s stands for simplified), performs a semantic analysis for the *s-Java* language (s stands for simplified), a critical phase of a comiler.
+The verifier (s stands for simplified), performs a semantic analysis for the *s-Java* language (s stands for simplified), a critical phase of a compiler.
 It knows how to read s-Java code and determine its validity, but not to translate it to machine code.

 s-Java is a programing language, which only supports a very limited set of Java, all its features are described [below](#Table-of-Contents).